Ruebennase/Recause/README.md

 ---

-### Example Flow
+### Example Flows

-A “vacation planner” example is provided:
+A “vacation planner” example:
 - Asks about travel plans and collects certain data
 - Stores all data in Recause’s single state object

+A "house inventory" example:
+- Asks about number of houses and collects data for each

 You can **serialize** that state any time and **reload** it later—resuming exactly where you left off.